Recipe Categories

 Directions

 In the large bowl of a food processor, beat cream cheese until smooth.
 Add confectioners' sugar, 1 cup at a time, until well blended.
-Add melted chocolate and vanilla and stir until thoroughly combined.

 Cover and refrigerate for at least 1 hour or as long as overnight.
 The longer you refrigerate the batter, the easier it will be to roll into perfect balls.
 However, it will definitely require elbow grease to scoop them out.